The Boomerang

 Need a bag of road snacks for the next leg of your journey or need to stock the fridge of your Airbnb?
 Easy: The Brattleboro Food Co-op.
 And if a burrito the size of your head is just the kind of grab-and-go you need for that final hour or two of your drive, head north on Main Street to Putney road and pay a visit to Tito’s.

 ENTERTAINMENT: Have the time to hit a show?
 For live music and beyond, check the event listings for Epsilon Spires and The Stone Church.
-And if you want a drink first, head to The Lounge, Echo, or the bar at Vermont Table for craft cocktails — and if you want to linger a bit, consder Kip's, it's a newly-reinvented local favorite with an inventive pub menu and a great vibe.
+And if you want a drink first, head to Echo, the bar at Vermont Table, Kip's, or The Collective.
 Movie night?
 Check the marquee for what’s playing at the Latchis, the jewel in the crown of downtown B-boro, and see something in the main auditorium if you can (real butter on the popcorn, btw).
 If you can’t, put it on your list for next time.

 And there will be a next time.